Evolve (video game): Post-release

 On July 6, 2016, Turtle Rock announced that the game was transitioning to become a free-to-play game under the title Evolve: Stage 2 due to the game downloadable content controversy and mixed critical reception.
 The new version introduces new changes, including longer respawn time, non-ranked queue for casual players, and changes to hunters' abilities.
 Turtle Rock also promised that patches would be released more frequently and that most items featured in the game would be unlocked through simply playing the game.
-The alpha version of Stage 2 would begin on July 7, 2016, for PC, and will be followed by a beta in August in the same year.
-Players who purchased the game will be given the Founders status, which gives them exclusive cosmetic items.
-In October 2016, Turtle Rock announced that they would end support for Evolve, and that Evolve: Stage 2 would not be released for consoles, but servers for the game will remain online for ‘foreseeable future’.
+The alpha version of Stage 2 began on July 7, 2016, for PC, and was followed by a beta in August of the same year.
+Players who purchased the game were given the Founders status, which gave them exclusive cosmetic items.
+In October 2016, Turtle Rock announced that they would end support for Evolve, and that Evolve: Stage 2 would not be released for consoles, but servers for the game will remain online for 'foreseeable future'.
 Turtle Rock also revealed that it was 2K's decision to end the game's support.
 On September 3, 2018, the game's dedicated servers were shut down, though the game remains playable with peer-to-peer connection using Legacy Evolve.

-In late July 2022, the multiplayer servers for Evolve: Stage 2 became reenabled, and later in October 2022 2K games acknowledged the game's revival by reenabling the daily log-in bonus, and distributing free Steam Keys to members of the Evolve: Reunited Discord server.
+In late July 2022, the multiplayer servers for Evolve: Stage 2 became reenabled, and later in October 2022 2K Games acknowledged the game's revival by reenabling the daily log-in bonus, and distributing free Steam Keys to members of the Evolve: Reunited Discord server.
+The game server's were again taken down "for the final time" in July 2023, rendering the game entirely unplayable.